 How Expungement Lawyers Can Help

-With proper legal representation, you can present your case with more professionalism.
-Plus, it won’t put you in a corner against prosecutors.
-So, if you want to attain an expungement, make sure to choose a lawyer who understands your case.
+With proper legal representation, you can present your case more professionally, and it won’t put you in a corner against prosecutors.

 Who Can Opt for Expungement in California

-According to the penal code related to expungements in the state of California, individuals qualify for an expungement as long as they meet their probation requirements for misdemeanor and felony offenses.
-Again, in order to proceed, you have to complete all of the state-mandated requirements.
+According to California’s penal code related to expungements, individuals qualify for an expungement as long as they meet their probation requirements for misdemeanor and felony offenses.
+Again, to proceed, you must complete all state-mandated needs.

 Circumstances where individuals might not qualify to get expungement: